droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

-_An adventure for five 6th-level characters._
+_An adventure for four 7th-level characters._

 In this arc, the players must locate the den of the Barovian werewolf pack, which holds the *Holy Symbol of Ravenkind* as foretold by Madam Eva.
 If the players previously uncovered the location of Baron Dmitri Krezkov’s son, Ilya, in ***Arc I: The Walls of Krezk***, Baron Krezkov also asks them to rescue him from the werewolves’ clutches, promising sanctuary and aid if they do.